Skaytacium/synko/README.md

 Wanted to watch movies on my TV with my friends.
 Got tired of waiting.

 ### And?
 This is technically a personal project, but if there are any issues or interesting enhancements then I'll probably add them.
+This is only tested on Kodi v19.4 (Matrix)

 ### To-do?